difference between lok sabha and rajya sabha

 1. Lok Sabha

-• Represents the direct will of the people, making it a powerful body in terms of lawmaking and governance.
+• Represents the direct will of the people, making it a powerful body in lawmaking and governance.

 • It has the power to initiate and pass laws, especially financial legislation.
 It also holds the power to elect and remove the Prime Minister and his council of ministers through a no-confidence motion.